-- Section 1.
-Each class shall be organized during August and be prepared to present its officers and representatives to the Student Association. - Section 2.
-Each class shall have a President, Vice-President, Secretary, Treasurer and Class Historian.
+Section 1: Each class shall be organized in August and be prepared to present its class officers and representatives to the Student Association.

+Section 2: Each class shall have a President, Vice President, Secretary, Treasurer and Class Historian.
 Elections for officers shall be held in October of the freshman year.
-The senior class elections shall be held in June and remain in effect until graduation. - Section 3.
-Representatives to the Student Council, one of whom shall be the class president, and one other class member, shall be chosen at the time of class elections. - Section 4.
-Accounts must be under "the Class of \\\\\" and terminated at graduation. - Section 5.
-Each incoming class shall have a permanent faculty advisor appointed by the President of the College of Nursing. - Section 6.
-The president of the class and the class advisor shall schedule all class meetings. - a.
-Class meetings may not be held unless the class advisor or director of student activities is present at such meetings. - b.
+The senior class elections shall be held in June and remain in effect until graduation.

+Section 3: Representatives to the Student Council, one of whom shall be the class president, and one other class member, shall be chosen at the time of class elections.

+Section 4: Accounts must be under "the Class of " and terminated at graduation.

+Section 5: Each incoming class shall have a permanent faculty advisor appointed by the President of the College of Nursing.

+Section 6: The president of the class and the class advisor shall schedule all class meetings.

+- a.
+Class meetings may not be held unless the class advisor or Director of Student Services is present at such meetings. - b.
 Parliamentary procedure is to be followed and minutes of the meeting are to be recorded by the secretary.